AI Visibility

 The Prompts tab displays a searchable list of all topics and their associated prompts.
 Each topic represents a category or theme of queries that AI agents received.
 By default, insights appear first by topic and then by the prompts that relate to that topic.
 For example, in the topic "Product Analytics," you might find the following prompts:

-Clicking into the topic displays all the prompts related to that topic.
+Click a topic to display all prompts related to that topic.

 Both topic and prompt views contain metrics for: